asadsabir/World-Bank-Gini-Index/README.md

 ![](reports/figures/readme/Aspose.Words.bd76c45c-511d-4d2a-8062-41716b796190.026.jpeg)

-Above, we see countries where the model fails most.
-Analyzing these countries can give us more insight into both the model and wealth inequality.
-For example, Mozambique is one of the poorest countries in the world and is plagued by crime and corruption.
+Above, we see countries for which the model has the highest error (residual).
+Analyzing these countries can give us more insight into both the model, those countries and wealth inequality in general.
+For example, Mozambique has a much higher wealth inequality than the model predicted.
+It is one of the poorest countries in the world and is plagued by crime and corruption.
 Crime rates and corruption could have been a useful feature to include in the model.
 On the other hand, countries where wealth inequality is much lower than the model predicted could have useful policies or strategies that other countries can use.

 ![](reports/figures/readme/Aspose.Words.bd76c45c-511d-4d2a-8062-41716b796190.027.jpeg)

 ![](reports/figures/readme/Aspose.Words.bd76c45c-511d-4d2a-8062-41716b796190.028.jpeg)

 >[!NOTE]
 >Keep in mind that this isn’t a world comparison.
-This only includes the 67 countries in my dataset.
+This only includes the 67 countries in my dataset. you can view the full list of all 67 countries in notebooks/new_data.ipynb on line 14

 ## Final thoughts and Ideas for Further research